isseclab-udayton/hit4mal/README.md

   Contact: Phu H. Phung, email: phu@udayton.edu

-  Lastest Update: June 8, 2019.
+  Latest Update: June 9, 2019.
 We are still in process to migrate the data and code from private repositories.

 ## Dataset
   The dataset contains 16,000 samples compressed in a single zip file of 2.4GB and is available on [Goolge Drive](http://bit.ly/hit4mal-dataset)